PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 ### PxWebApi v2
 - Sort in meny at level 4 and 5 at sort code
 - Search with AND
+- When creating a saved query in the API the return type has changed to SavedQueryResponse instead of a SavedQuery.

 --------------------------------------------------------------------------------------------
 ## Releases in the project